-The meeting that directly led to me quitting was during a 1:1 with my male manager.
+The meeting that directly led to me rage quitting was during a 1:1 with my male manager.
 During the meeting, my male manager made two biased comments that showed me I was no longer in a passive misogynist environment but a very active and blatant one.

 “Whitney – you don’t get to have an opinion.
 I will let you know when you can have an opinion.
 Until then be more modest – men don’t like women who are know-it-alls”

-Let’s, let that sink in shall we….
+Let’s, let that sink in shall we…

-I am a director of a global media agencies running multiples teams and channels.
+I am a director of a global media agency running multiples teams and channels.
 I am paid to analyze and give my opinion on brand strategy, media channels, and technologies that I have spent almost 10 years specializing in – that is my job…or was my job.
 My 9+ years specializing in media, accounts, teams, and technology meant nothing to this man because he didn’t respect me enough to value my opinion.
 Instead of appreciating what I brought to the table – he was threatened by it.
 I was disrupting his status quo.